 The Delphic Society was founded on October 13, 1871 at the Geneseo Normal School in upstate New York (today SUNY Geneseo.)
 The founding members of the literary debating society were John B. Abbott, Charles W. Barney, John N. Drake, Erastus P. Gates, William Janes, William Kershner, Scott L. McNinch, James M. Milne, William J. Milne, Loring Olmsted, Frank E. Welles, Ara Wilkinson, and Frank Winnie.

 William J. Milne, the first principal of the Geneseo Normal School, was instrumental in the founding of the Delphic Society at Geneseo.
 While an undergraduate at the University of Rochester, Milne was a member of the Delphic Society at Rochester.
 He participated in the literary society's last public debate in 1866.
-The Delphic Society at Rochester was the predecessor organization to the Delphic Society at Geneseo.
+The Delphic Society at Rochester, which was founded in 1850, was the predecessor organization to the Delphic Society at Geneseo.

 With affiliations at other normal schools, the college literary society at Geneseo became known as The Delphic Fraternity.
 Delphic eventually became a statewide fraternity with chapters at Oneonta, Jamaica, Cortland, New Paltz, Plattsburgh, Potsdam, NY and Mansfield, Pennsylvania.